JagsJulia/Jags.jl/README.md

 println()
 inits |> display
 ```
+If inits is a Dictionary, it needs to be passed as init=[inits] to Jagsmodel below (e.g. see the Bones example).

 Variables to be monitored (if => true).
 If monitor is not passed
 to jagsmodel, all keys (symbols) in inits will be monitored.